-- 8.6 A transaction which appears unusual is not necessarily suspicious.
+8.6 A transaction which appears unusual is not necessarily suspicious.
 Even clients with a stable and predictable transactions profile will have periodic transactions that are unusual for them.
 Many clients will, for perfectly good reasons, have an erratic pattern of transactions or account activity.
 So the unusual is, in the first instance, only a basis for further enquiry, which may in turn require judgment as to whether it is suspicious.
-A transaction or activity may not be suspicious at the time, but if suspicions are raised later, an obligation to report then arises. - 8.7 A suspicion reportable under the AML/ATF Legislation includes having reasonable grounds for suspicion.
+A transaction or activity may not be suspicious at the time, but if suspicions are raised later, an obligation to report then arises.

+8.7 Since the coming into force of the Proceeds of Crime Amendment Act 2017 on 24 March 2017, the concept of a suspicion reportable under the AML/ATF Legislation has been extended to include having reasonable grounds for suspicion.
 That is to say, being in possession of facts which to a reasonable person would arouse suspicion, whether or not one has actually formed any such suspicion, imposes a reporting duty.
-Thus the trigger-point for reporting has been lowered with corresponding greater obligation on lawyers to be aware of a) the facts occurring around them; b) the implication of those facts which others might draw whether or not they share such interpretation; and c) their duty to report.
+Thus the trigger-point for reporting has been lowered with corresponding greater obligation on accountants to be aware of a) the facts occurring around them; b) the implication of those facts which others might draw whether or not they share such interpretation; and c) their duty to report.